-In Brighton UK, in 1990, a songwriter recorded a version of Pharaoh House Crash.
+In Brighton UK, in 1990, a songwriter from Belfast recorded a version of Pharaoh House Crash.
 It was a year of heatwaves, raves and riots.

-Pharaoh House Crash was also chosen as the name for the songwriter's new band.
-It echoed the three genres that inspired his music - reggae, house and post-punk.
-Debut single, Epic Dream - a song about global warming - came out in 1993 and although no more music was released, songs about misogyny, domestic abuse, the right to protest and other stuff continued to be written.
+Pharaoh House Crash was also chosen as his artist name, because it echoed the three genres that inspired his music: reggae, house and post-punk.
+Debut single, Epic Dream - a song about global warming - came out in 1993 and although no more music was released, songs continued to be written and recorded.
+Also, reggae, house and post-punk provided a rich source of material for PhC remixes and mash-ups.

 "Hoyden To Harridan' was started 30 years ago, but it's theme remains prescient - a takedown of the engrained and often casual misogyny in society."
 (Robin Murray.
 Clash Music Magazine 27.08.21)